Before I was even seven, I swear I could spell 'The Glorious Revolution'...![]()

 Now he's taking his first steps on a road to despair.
 A road built on the bones of those who dared to oppose.

-The Road of Bones has been shortlisted for the 2006 Carnegie Medal.
-The judges said:
+The Road of Bones was shortlisted for the Lincolnshire Book Award 2007

 "Succeeds brilliantly on three levels: The crushing atmosphere of Stalinist Russia is brilliantly evoked; Yuri is a memorable character who retains his humanity in the face of all that was inhumane; and political ideas are made palpable as Yuri and other characters reflect upon their conditions."